saravanaganesh7/Book-Recommendation-System/README.md

 ## 📝 Overview 📝

-A simple Netflix Recommendation System, built using Flask and deployed on Heroku.
+A simple Book Recommendation System, built using Flask and deployed on Heroku.

 ## 💡 Motivation 💡